+Wider Staff Competence (IOR) S14 THIS COLUMN HAS BEEN REDACTED AS IT CONTAINS INFORMATION THAT IS OFFICIAL SENSITIVE AND MAY BE DETRIMENTAL TO SHARE.
 The requirements under S14 is that the Trust must ensure for all frontline staff that may have contact with a contaminated patient are sufficiently trained in IOR and that organisations must maintain records to demonstrate how many staff are trained.
 The Review team were not presented with appropriate records to demonstrate this.

-It was reported that the previous financial year (2022-23) 89.9% of staff hd completed Key Skills training, however, the organisation was not able to provide a breakdown of how many were operational frontline staff against the percentile.
+It was reported that the previous financial year (2022-23) 89.9% of staff hd completed Key Skills training, however, the organisation was not able to provide a breakdown of how many were operational frontline staff against the percentile. -- --

-30 Exposure Monitoring S11 Action Card Post Incident Procedure - Exposure to substance - 2019 EOC Action Card processNo progress from 2021/22 ICR?
-Review team's lines of enquiry during visit included: As per Core Standard S11 - Review team to ascertain of there are any Datix would be used for staff either exposed or potentially exposed to hazardous materials (including CBRN).
+30 Exposure Monitoring S11 Datix would be used for staff either exposed or potentially exposed to hazardous materials (including CBRN).
 However, there is no current system for occupational monitoring for all CBRN staff who attend an incident.
-The Review Team found no change in process from the position the exposure at scene monitoring, exposure monitoring as well as the post incident monitoring described in the EOC Action Card.
-Appears no change from position in 2021/22 ICR.
-Trust were in at the previous Review.
+The Review Team found no change in process from the position the Trust were in at the previous Review.
 It is now included within the CBRN Plan approved the week before the on site visit, but this does not include robust procedures to document staff, including attendance at scene monitoring, exposure monitoring and post exposure management.
 It remains reliant of a member of staff completing a Datix.
-Evidence Gathered During Visit: 26/07/23 - (SB) unsure of procedure.
-H&S session covered on 1 st day of SORT course.
-Reporting/monitoring not covered.
-Discussed with (DW) and no change since last Review.
-No change in position of capturing Logs, Entry Control Board information and staff groups attending any HazMat or CBRN incidents.
-Review team recommended that (DW) liaised with LAS who had a system that may be transferable.
-31 PRPS Suit Stock S35 D4h-inspection-checklist-20230711 (1) - Inspection checklist.
-But not completed or filled out in any way?
-D4h-inspection-checklist-20230711 - - Inspection checklist.
-But not Stock numbers provided by SECAmb have been corroborated with those held by NARU (via the NARU PRPS & Logistics Coordinator) and confirm that the requisite number of suits are held to demonstrate compliance against this KLoE.
-PRPS (Gen 1) D4H Report - inventory of 56x PRPS suits. oon-phanoo agamot ano nabali PRPS (Gen 2) D\$H Report - inventory of 183x PRPS suits.
-COMMAND & CONT ROL 32 Strategic Commander Competence Authorised command and CPD paper v0.3.
-This is a paper to the Resilience Forum (25.05.2022) rather than a policy document.
-No minutes of meeting or action log so unclear whether this was agreed and implemented into policy.
+31 PRPS Suit Stock S35 Stock numbers provided by SECAmb have been corroborated with those held by NARU (via the NARU PRPS & Logistics Coordinator) and confirm that the requisite number of suits are held to demonstrate compliance against this KLoE.
+32 Strategic Commander Competence C18 C19 C24 C25 THIS COLUMN HAS BEEN REDACTED AS IT CONTAINS INFORMATION THAT IS OFFICIAL SENSITIVE AND MAY BE DETRIMENTAL.
 Qualification: The EPRR Command Training Records evidence submitted listed all Strategic Commanders as having completed the MAGIC course, including dates.
-C18 C19 Section 3.5 requires the Resilience Dept to undertake a yearly review of Strategic Commanders CPD portfolio.
-However, the EPRR and Resilience Department does not keep records of commanders qualifications (such as certificates) and is reliant on the Commander keeping these records as part of their CPD
+However, the EPRR and Resilience Department does not keep records of commanders qualifications (such as certificates) and is reliant on the Commander keeping these records as part of their CPD portfolio.
+This is as a result of certificates from providers going directly to the individual.
+The CPD that was provided on request, did not include qualification certificates.
+CPD: The Review team found recent progress in Strategic Commanders recording CPD on the national template.
+There was no evidence submitted of CPD checks conducted by the EPRR department, contrary to the SECAmb submitted 'Authorised Command CPD paper v0.3' (Sec.
+3.5) which requires the Resilience Dept to undertake a yearly review of Strategic Commanders CPD portfolios.